getdnsapi/getdns-java-bindings/README.md

 getdns-java-bindings
 ====================

-Java bindings that use the getdns api implementation
+Java bindings that use the getdns api implementation.